-El Salvador has a tropical
+El Salvador has a tropical climate with pronounced wet and dry

-with elevation and show little seasonal change.
+seasonal change.
 The Pacific lowlands are uniformly hot; the central

 plateau and mountain areas are more moderate.

 Spanish is the main and official language of El Salvador.
 The local

 Spanish vernacular is called Caliche.
 Nahuat is the indigenous language

 that has survived, though it is only used by small communities of

 accepted, the primary currency of El Salvador is the U.S.

 Salvador in 2003 was estimated by the United Nations at 6, 515, 000,

 which placed it as number 97 in population among the 193 nations of the

 world.
 In that year approximately 5% of the population was over 65 years

-of age, with another 36% of the population under 15
+of age, with another 36% of the population under 15 years of age.

-The City of San Salvador is the capital and largest city of El Salvador.
+Salvador is the capital and largest city of El Salvador.
 Its

 complete name is La Ciudad de Gran San Salvador.